 My turkey always comes with a side of nostalgia.
 Typical holiday time traditions, like seeing relatives you haven't seen in ages, and of course, bar hopping through old friends and ex-hookups who are in town, all bring back memories and feelings of good times past.
-It’s nice to see old faces but it’s also spooky, because you can really see how much has changed in just a short time.
+It’s nice to see old faces but it’s also spooky because you can really see how much has changed in just a short time.

 Well, this Thanksgiving I stumbled upon an extra dose of nostalgia.
 Tucked away in my parents' attic behind a box of old suit jackets and photo albums was my old CD case.

 I hadn’t seen the binder in years, but I saw the sticker on the front and knew exactly what it was.
 The ride home from my parents' house was filled with Limp Bizkit, DMX, and Wu-Tang.
-My parents never let me buy a Bare Naked Ladies CD (because of the name), if only they new I was listening to “What These Bitches Want.”
+My parents never let me buy a Bare Naked Ladies CD (because of the name), if only they knew that I was listening to “What These Bitches Want.”
 Anyways, I thought I had skimmed through every CD that wasn’t too scratched up to play, but then I found one more tucked away in a sleeve.

 I didn’t recognize it at first.
 It looked strange.
-It was an all white CD with orange lettering.
+It was an all-white CD with orange lettering.
 “For promotional use only” at the top, Shade 45 in the middle, and Anger Management 3 at the bottom, all of which were spaced by what appear to be eagle wings.
-I knew every CD in my catalogue like an old friend, but this disc was strange to me.
+I knew every CD in my catalog like an old friend, but this disc was strange to me.
 I didn’t have a history with this one.
 There was no tracklist, no year, nothing.
 I was on the Bay Bridge and had to resist my urge to Google the fuck out of it, (which would have lead me to this download) so I was only left with one option; I threw that shit on.

 It started with an absurd amount of Clinton Sparks Shade 45 drops, like any good promo tape.
 Naturally, a few Eminem freestyles followed.